Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Tax

-Tax amount paid by customers on orders.
-This will not include taxes already built into the listed price (ie VAT).
-This is set in your sales platform and cannot be edited in Inventory Planner.
+The tax amount paid by customers on orders.
+The tax amount does not include taxes already built into the listed price (i.e. VAT).
+The tax amount is set in your sales platform and cannot be edited in Inventory Planner.

 Title